Fever in Adults (cont.)

 - If the fever lasts more than seven days

-- Call the doctor or consider going to an emergency center immediately if any of the following symptoms occur with the fever.
+- Call the doctor or consider going to an emergency center immediately if any of the following symptoms occur with any fever.

 - Confusion or excessive sleepiness